×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Ghent, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a studio apartment to a larger family home.
 Next, you should research the different neighborhoods in Ghent to find one that suits your lifestyle and needs.
 Some popular areas include the city center, Sint-Amandsberg, and Gentbrugge.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rental properties in Ghent.
 Websites like Immoweb, Zimmo, and Realo are popular choices.
 You can also consider hiring a real estate agent to help with your search.
 They can provide valuable local knowledge and help negotiate rental agreements.
 When you find a property you're interested in, contact the landlord or real estate agent to arrange a viewing.
 It's important to view the property in person to check its condition and ask any questions you may have.
 If you decide to proceed with a property, you'll need to sign a rental agreement.
 This will outline the terms of your tenancy, including the rent, deposit, and any other conditions.
 Make sure you read this carefully before signing.
 Finally, once the agreement is signed and the deposit is paid, you can move into your new home in Ghent.
 Remember to register your new address with the local municipality.
-This is a legal requirement in Belgium and is necessary for things like healthcare and voting," said one expat in Ghent.
+This is a legal requirement in Belgium and is necessary for things like healthcare and voting," remarked one expat living in Ghent, Belgium.

 What is a typical expat home or apartment like in Ghent?

 "A typical expat home or apartment in Ghent, is often located in the city center or in the suburbs, depending on personal preference.
 These homes are usually modern and well-maintained, with a blend of traditional Belgian architecture and contemporary design.
 They often feature high ceilings, large windows, and hardwood floors.
 The apartments are usually fully furnished, with a fully equipped kitchen, a comfortable living room, one or more bedrooms, and a bathroom.
 Some apartments may also have a small balcony or terrace.
 In terms of amenities, most expat homes in Ghent come with heating, Wi-Fi, and sometimes even a washing machine and dryer.
 They are often located within walking distance of shops, restaurants, and public transportation, making it convenient for expats to get around the city.
 For those who prefer a quieter environment, there are also homes available in the suburbs of Ghent.
 These homes are usually larger, with a garden or backyard, and offer a more relaxed and peaceful living environment.
 They are often located close to local schools, making them ideal for expat families.
-Regardless of the location, expat homes in Ghent are known for their comfort and convenience, providing a welcoming and homely environment for expats living in Belgium," explained one expat living in Ghent, Belgium.
+Regardless of the location, expat homes in Ghent are known for their comfort and convenience, providing a welcoming and homely environment for expats living in Belgium," remarked one expat who made the move to Ghent.

 What is the average cost of housing in Ghent?